 - They are valuable: potential value in terms of re-use, national/international standing and quality, originality, size, scale, costs of data production or innovative nature of the research

 - They are unique: the data contain non-repeatable observations

 - They are important for history, in particular the history of science

 - They are important for non-academic purposes, such as for cultural heritage, museums or other presentations

 Next to these general considerations, research funder bodies like The Netherlands Organisation for Scientific Research (NWO) are increasingly demanding for research data to be preserved in order to enable re-use.
-Furthermore the Netherlands Code of Conduct for Academic Practice (VSNU) (pdf) states that both the raw and the processed versions of data must be kept available for a period appropriate for the discipline and methodology at issue.
+Furthermore the Netherlands Code of Conduct for Research Integrity (pdf) states that both the raw and the processed versions of data must be kept available for a period appropriate for the discipline and methodology at issue.

 Selecting research data